ulomau/bucketlist-api/README.md

 The tests are written using the unittest module.
 To execute tests,

-- Run `python -m unittest` while in the project's root folder.
+- Run `nosetests --with-coverage --cover-package=bucketlist` from the root folder of the project.
+- Alternatively you can run `python -m unittest`.

 __Note__:
 Make sure to install all required dependencies and configure the app environment.